top of page

 Gender Pattern Tip

-Many Portuguese food words ending in -ão are masculine: o pão, o feijão, o limão, o melão, o macarrão.
-Words ending in -a are usually feminine: a batata, a laranja, a cenoura, a cebola.
+Many Portuguese food words ending in ão are masculine: o pão, o feijão, o limão, o melão, o macarrão.
+Words ending in a are usually feminine: a batata, a laranja, a cenoura, a cebola.
 Learning every noun with its article from day one embeds gender naturally and saves correction headaches later.

 False Friends: Food Words That Trick English Speakers

 These are Portuguese words that look or sound like English food terms but mean something completely different.
 Getting these wrong ranges from confusing to genuinely embarrassing.
+Anyone learning food in Portuguese should memorize these to avoid awkward moments.

 Pasta in Portuguese means a folder or briefcase, not pasta.
-For Italian-style noodles, use o macarrão or a massa.
-Ordering “pasta” at a restaurant will confuse your server.
+For Italian style noodles, use o macarrão or a massa.
+Ordering "pasta" at a restaurant will confuse your server.

 Preservativo in Portuguese means condom, not food preservative.
 The correct word for a food preservative is o conservante.
 This is the most infamous false friend in Portuguese.